 - The state, not entrepreneurs, selecting ‘new growth sectors’.

-- Stronger anti-tax avoidance measures – we think serious reductions in state spending and lower taxes are actually needed at this point.
+- Stronger anti-tax avoidance measures – we think serious reductions in state spending and lower taxes are actually needed.

 - Measures to clamp down on so-called ‘illicit capital flows’ – this would be upgraded in our model if it boils down to capital controls.